williamjungerman/williamjungerman.github.io/index.markdown

 ---

 ## About me
 Hi!
-I'm a PhD candidate in economics at the University of Minnesota, Twin Cities.
-I will be joining the Economics Department at the University of North Carolina, Chapel Hill as an Assistant Professor in July.
+I'm an Assistant Professor of Economics at the University of North Carolina, Chapel Hill.

 My CV is available [here](/assets/papers/cv.pdf){:target="_blank"}.